Steelhead Jigs: The 11 Best Steelhead Jigs And How To Fish Them

 I change sizes and colors frequently until I find out which one works that day.
 A color that works well in the morning under low light conditions may not work well mid-day in high sun, so change it up to see what they want.

-It’s also important to change up your retrieve to find out if they want a more aggressive retrieve or a slow and subtle retrieve.
+It’s also important to change up the retrieve to determine if the steelhead wants a more aggressive retrieve or a slow and subtle retrieve.
 This can also depend on the time of day or light conditions.

 What Size Jig Is Best For Steelhead

-The size of steelhead jigs that I use when I am float fishing is smaller and lighter than when I’m casting and jigging for steelhead.
-In fact, some steelhead jigs like Jiggy Bugger Steelhead Jigs hardly weigh anything at all and I will often use these jigs on my standard bait steelhead leader which already has weights on it.
+The size of the jigs that I use when I am float fishing is smaller and lighter than when I’m casting and jigging for steelhead.
+In fact, some jigs like Jiggy Bugger Steelhead Jigs hardly weigh anything at all, and I will often use these jigs on my standard steelhead bait leader, which already has weights on it.

-The actual length when jig fishing for steelhead under a float will range from small Crappie sized jigs that are about 1 inch long to larger Marabou jigs up to 4 inches long.
-On average, a 2 to 3-inch steelhead jig is best when jig fishing for steelhead under a float, and a 3 to 4-inch steelhead jig works well when casting and jigging it.
+The actual jig length I use when float fishing ranges from small Crappie-sized jigs that are about one inch long to larger Marabou jigs up to four inches long.
+On average, a 2 to 3-inch steelhead jig is best under a float, and a 3 to 4-inch steelhead jig works well when casting and jigging it.

 The size of the jigs I use under a float is the 1/64 and 1/32 sizes the most.

-When I use steelhead jigs for casting, I will often use a 1/8oz to 1/4oz jig for the added weight so they cast further and so they get down to the fish faster.
+When I cast jigs for steelhead, I will often use a 1/8oz to 1/4oz jig for the added weight so they cast further and so they get down to the fish faster.
 I will use a larger jig for faster and deeper water and a smaller jig, even one down to 1/16oz or 1/32 in shallow and slow water.

 Jig Fishing For Steelhead Under A Float